161chihuahuas/kadence/tutorials/protocol.md

 The sender of the `STORE` RPC provides a key and a block of data and requires that the recipient store the data and make it available for later retrieval by that key.
-Kadence **requires** that the key is the RMD160 hash of the supplied blob and that the blob is *exactly* equal to 2MiB in size and encoded as base64.
+Dusk **requires** that the key is the RMD160 hash of the supplied blob and that the blob is *exactly* equal to 2MiB in size and encoded as base64.

 Parameters: `[key_160_hex, 2mib_value_base64]`